Augustinas Voldemaras: Other activities and personal life

 While in Perm, Voldemaras taught Roman history, Greek, Latin, and English at what would become Perm State University.
 After his stint in the government, he returned to academia in 1920, teaching courses and eventually joining the University of Lithuania (now Vytautas Magnus University) in Kaunas.
 At the university, he served as a professor and the dean of sociological studies.
 His academic works were highly acclaimed and in 1923-1924, he participated in international scientific congresses on History and Sociology.
 A polyglot, Voldemaras was familiar with sixteen different languages and wrote academic works in Lithuanian and French.

 In 1919, Voldemaras met Matilda Voldemarienė (née Delahay).
 While Voldemaras always introduced her as his wife, the status of their relationship was not completely clear and generated some amount of controversy in Lithuania, particularly when the couple visited the Vatican in 1927.
-Voldemaras's political opponents, the Christian Democrats, alleged in Lithuanian press that the couple were living together outside marriage, but the issue was not pressed by the Holy See and the couple received blessings from the Pope.
+Voldemaras's political opponents, the Christian Democrats, alleged in the Lithuanian press that the couple were living together outside marriage, but the issue was not pressed by the Holy See and the couple received blessings from the Pope.
 In 1929, the couple acted as the godparents to three-year-old Valdas Adamkus, who would later become the President of Lithuania.
 Nevertheless, Voldemaras was considered a womanizer and was known to have had several high-profile affairs during the years.